Development Image Build Context

 To contribute code to the project, you will need to create an account on github if you don't have one already, and then request to be added to the LDMX-Software organization.

-in order to make sure you don't apply changes directly to the master (replace "johndoe" with your user name).
-We typically create branches based on issue names in the github bug tracker, so "Issue 1234: Short Description in Title" turns into the branch name 1234-short-desc
+When adding new code, you should do this on a branch created by a command like git checkout -b johndoe-dev in order to make sure you don't apply changes directly to the master (replace "johndoe" with your user name).
+We typically create branches based on issue names in the github bug tracker, so "Issue 1234: Short Description in Title" turns into the branch name 1234-short-desc.

-Then you would git add
+Then you would git add and git commit your changes to this branch.

 If you don't already have SSH keys configured, look at the GitHub directions.
 This makes it easier to push/pull to/from branches on GitHub!